smartboy223/PowerScan/README.md

 - **Advanced Filtering 🔍** – Include or exclude specific words to refine results.
 - **Multi-Format Export 📄** – Save results as TXT or CSV.
 - **Interactive Logs 📜** – View scan logs and track system events.
-- **Shutdown Button 🔴** – Easily stop the scan or shut down the system.

 ---

 ## Installation & Setup 🚀